bxparks/rpn83p/docs/USER_GUIDE.md

 ![Err: UNKNOWN](images/rpn83p-errorcode-unknown.png)

 The number in parenthesis is the internal numerical value of the error code.
-If the error is reproducible, please file a bug report containing the numerical error code so that I can add it to the list of error messages supported by RPN83P.
+If the error is reproducible, please file a [bug report](https://github.com/bxparks/rpn83p/issues) containing the numerical error code and the steps needed to reproduce it so that I can add it to the list of error messages supported by RPN83P.

 ## Functions